epfl-ada/ada-2021-project-adalunatics/README.md

  2. NLP-based Methods (LDA) for topic detection,
  3. BERT / Glove / Word2vec to extract embeddings,
  4. PCA / t-SNE for dimensionality reduction.
-All details and some results concerning each method are illustrated in *notebook.ipynb*.

 <img src="img/diagram.png" width="550" class="center"/>